WICG/background-fetch/README.md

 # Quota usage

-The background fetch job, including its requests & in-progress responses, can be accessed at any time until the `backgroundfetched`, `backgroundfetcherror`, or `backgroundfetchabort` event fires, so they count against origin quota.
+The background fetch job, including its requests & in-progress responses, can be accessed at any time until the `backgroundfetched`, `backgroundfetchfail`, or `backgroundfetchabort` event fires, so they count against origin quota.
 After the point, the event receives the requests and responses (except in the case of abort) for the final time, once these copies are drained, they're gone.

 A requirement is to avoid doubling quota usage when transferring background-fetched items into the cache, unless clones exist.